airbrake/airbrake-python/README.md

 ```

 ###setup
-The easiest way to get setup is with a few environment variables:
+The easiest way to get set up is with a few environment variables:
 ```bash
 export AIRBRAKE_API_KEY=*****
 export AIRBRAKE_PROJECT_ID=12345